 THE ULTIMATE MEAT AND POULTRY

 During the day you will learn a myriad of tricks to produce the tastiest of meat-based meals and even take away with you a boned and stuffed chicken to cook at home.
-You will learn how to use a chicken four ways so that no part of the bird is wasted.
 Using the beautiful chicken stock produced during the session, we will also make a risotto using seasonal veg.

 Your class will begin with a welcome of freshly baked Cookery School breakfast treats or a snack, if the class takes place in the afternoon.
 Once all the cooking is done, we will gather around the Cookery School table to enjoy a feast.
 The meal is accompanied by matched wines.
 We will end the meal with a dessert and coffee or tea.